 Step #7: Add extra functionality to your Shopify site

 The Shopify App Store is a place that holds additional apps that you can use to enhance your site.
-There aren’t very many apps (only 15 at the moment of writing), but they can still help you to make your site better.
+There are close to 6000 apps on the Shopify app store.
+Picking the right apps for your online store can help you make your site better.

 Here you can expect to find messenger and quiz apps, text marketing apps, cart recovery tools, and so on.

 Feel free to browse, but do note that these apps aren’t free.
 Most of them have a 14-day free trial, but you will have to pay for any app that you decide to use on your live site past the trial period.

 Before going public with your site, it is crucial that you do everything in your power to optimize it for search engines and social media.

 Luckily, Shopify makes this easy.
 If you click on the “Online Store” menu item from the left-hand side menu, you will find preferences that reveal several optimization options.
 Here you can customize homepage titles and meta descriptions which are important for Google and other search engines.
 You can also add a social sharing image that allows you to share your pages on social media with a proper image.